 Still, even when these conditions trigger cirrhosis, doctors can’t guarantee that they can reverse the illness, especially when present in its advanced form.

 One type of liver scarring is missing from the list of commonly reversible conditions: alcohol-related cirrhosis, which occurs in roughly one to two out of every 10 people who consume alcohol in excessive amounts for extended periods of time.
 The American Liver Foundation reports that once alcohol-related cirrhosis occurs, even if you stop drinking, you cannot reverse this form of cirrhosis.
 Instead, doctors aim to slow down or halt the progression of the scarring process and help their patients avoid severe complications of the condition.
-However, they can only achieve these goals if you abstain from further alcohol intake.
+However, they can only achieve these goals if you seek treatment and abstain from further alcohol intake.

 National Institute of Diabetes and Digestive and Kidney Diseases: Cirrhosis

 Alimentary Pharmacology and Therapeutics: Review Article – The Reversibility of Cirrhosis